nazaninbeheshti/Assignment0/README.md

 # Project Title
 Python Implementation of Linear Regression<br/>
-A simple example to test guthub account.
+A simple example to test github account.
 This is for the course, "Introduction to Deep Learning (Fall 2019)"<br/>